Maxbitcoinn/Figma-MCP_/readme.md

 - `delete_node` - Delete a node
 - `delete_multiple_nodes` - Delete multiple nodes at once efficiently
 - `clone_node` - Create a copy of an existing node with optional position offset

-### Components & Styles

-- `get_styles` - Get information about local styles
-- `get_local_components` - Get information about local components
-- `get_team_components` - Discover published components from enabled team libraries with optional filters for library or component set metadata
-- `create_component_from_selection` - Convert the current selection into a reusable component and receive its identifiers for immediate reuse in this session (run this before instantiating new patterns)
-- `create_component_instance` - Create an instance of a component.
-Supply a `componentKey` from `get_local_components` (local assets) or `get_team_components` (published libraries) before invoking this tool
-- `get_instance_overrides` - Extract override properties from a selected component instance
-- `set_instance_overrides` - Apply extracted overrides to target instances

-When you need to instantiate a component stored in a shared library, run `get_team_components` to retrieve its `key` (optionally filtering by library or component set).
-With that key and the library enabled in your Figma document, call `create_component_instance` to import the remote component into the canvas.

-When you craft brand-new patterns directly on the canvas, call `create_component_from_selection` immediately after arranging the nodes.
-This captures the structure as a component so you can instantiate additional copies with `create_component_instance` without rebuilding the pattern.

 ### Export & Advanced